International Panel on Fissile Materials: Members

 Masafumi Takubo (Japan) is an independent nuclear policy analyst based in Tokyo.
 He manages the nuclear information website Kakujoho [Nuclear Information], which he established in 2004.
 He was affiliated with the Japan Congress Against A-and H-Bombs (GENSUIKIN), a leading grass-roots organization for over thirty years, including as the Senior Researcher in the International Division and as a consultant.
 Takubo has written widely on Japanese nuclear policy, including on spent-nuclear fuel reprocessing.

 Fumihiko Yoshida (Japan) is the Executive Director of the Sasakawa Peace Foundation and a visiting professor at the International Christian University.
-In 2012-2015 he served as a Deputy Director of the Editorial Board of the Asahi Shimbun (from April 1st, 2012).
+In 2012-2015 he served as a Deputy Director of the Editorial Board of the Asahi Shimbun (since 2012).
 He is also an editorial writer for the Asahi Shimbun with a special interest in nuclear weapons and nuclear energy issues.
 He is the author of Dismantling the Nuclear Age (in Japanese, 1995), and Century of Nuclear Deterrence (in Japanese, 2000) and Nuclear Weapons and the United States(in Japanese, 2009).
 He has a PhD in International Public Policy from Osaka University (2007).
-He had served as a member of the Advisory Panel of Experts on Nuclear Disarmament and Non-Proliferation for Japan's Minister of Foreign Affairs.
+He served as a member of the Advisory Panel of Experts on Nuclear Disarmament and Non-Proliferation for Japan's Minister of Foreign Affairs.